nagyistge/fhirbase-demo-app/src/views/tutor.md

 These tables are populated with resources provided by FHIR distribution.

-Most of API for FHIRbase is represented as functions in `fhir` schema, other schemas are used as code library modules.
+Most of API for FHIRbase is represented as functions in `fhir` schema;
+other schemas are used as code library modules.

 First helpful function is `fhir.generate_tables(resources::text[])` which generates tables